-Lord Vishnu and Lord Brahma were impressed by Himavan’s devotion so that Lord Vishnu gave him the boon that Himavan would become Lord Vishnu’s Bhakta/Devotee.
+Lord Vishnu and Lord Brahma were impressed by Himavan’s devotion so Lord Vishnu gave him the boon that Himavan would become Lord Vishnu’s Bhakta/Devotee.
 Meanwhile, Lord Brahma was impressed because Himavan always worshiped the gods and goddesses every day, so Lord Brahma blessed Himavan’s wife to have a lovely baby girl.
 He also advised that many people would know her Parvati.

 Devi Parvati was covered in Chhaya (shadow) at the time of birth and was very beautiful.
-However, in the meantime, Tarakasura told Bahrupa to kill Devi Parvati, and Bahrupa tried to do it, but Bahrupa fell into a mountain slope, but Devi Parvati helped him; instead, she pulled Bahrupa’s hair.
+However, in the meantime, Tarakasura told Bahrupa to kill Devi Parvati, and Bahrupa tried to do it, but Bahrupa fell onto a mountain slope, but Devi Parvati helped him; instead, she pulled Bahrupa’s hair.

 Bahrupa was the Angel of Heaven, who Indra cursed to become a devil.
 Only Adishakti was capable of revoking Bharupa’s curse, and she did so.
 Bharupa then apologized to the baby and turned into an angel towards Heaven.

 Goddess Parvati is known as Lalita, Uma, Gauri, Kali, Durga, Haimavati, etc. Durga (Goddess beyond reach) and Kali (Goddess of Time or Kala) are two fierce but potent forms.

 As the mother of the universe, Parvati is known as Amba and Ambika, which means mother.
 Like Lalita, she represents the aspect of beauty.

 Marriage of Pravati Goddess